bauwenst/BPE-knockout/README.md

    the relevant files, as well as the name of the relevant `LemmaMorphology` subclass.
 Use the `setup()` functions as examples.
 4. In `main.py`, specify this new config.

+## Data licenses
+All data is included in the repo, because it is obtainable for free elsewhere and free of license too.
+- Morphological decompositions were derived from [WebCelex at the Max Plank Institute](http://celex.mpi.nl/).
+- Language modelling data is derived from [OSCAR on HuggingFace](https://huggingface.co/datasets/oscar).